Pokeglitch/poketre2/abstract-rgbds/README.md

   * `finish`
     * Executed at the very end of the definition of a new Interface of this Context
   * `open`
-    * Executed at the very start of opening an Interface instance of this Context
+    * Executed at the very start of opening an Interface Instance of this Context
   * `method`
-    * Handles the assignment of a method for an Interface instance of this Context
+    * Handles the assignment of a method for an Interface Instance of this Context
   * `property`
-    * Handles the assignment of a property for an Interface instance of this Context
+    * Handles the assignment of a property for an Interface Instance of this Context
   * `handle`
-    * Handles what arguments get relayed to a method call of an Interface instance of this Context
+    * Handles what arguments get relayed to a method call of an Interface Instance of this Context
   * `close`
-    * Executed at the very end of closing an Interface instance of this Context
+    * Executed at the very end of closing an Interface Instance of this Context

 To define these macros, simply place the name of the macro on the line, and then continue as as if a normal macro.
 Do NOT prefix with `macro`
 ```